How To Learn Faster & Remember for Longer Using Spaced Repetition

 We can’t hit Command-Shift-Enter and screenshot our study notes (or save a perfect memory, in all its detailed splendor).
 But we can use our understanding of how the brain works and hack it for efficiency.

-Total Recall (or How to Get off the Rollercoaster!)
+Total recall (or how to get off the rollercoaster!)

 While it might have worked in the short term, how much of it do you still remember?
 A small fraction?
 Nothing at all?
 It turns out that massed repetition (basically stuffing your head repeatedly with the same info over a short period of time) is not an effective way to create long-term memories.

-So what’s the alternative?
-If we look at a graph of how the brain remembers information over time, the results are not encouraging (think steep roller-coaster drop off!).
+So, what’s the alternative?
+If we look at a graph of how the brain remembers information over time, the results are not encouraging (think steep roller-coaster drop-off!)

 But with the right boost of energy at the right time, we can reset the curve, pulling our memories back up to 100 percent.
 (More importantly, after this recall process, the curve will decay at a much slower rate, making it easier to remember in future!)

 So where exactly does this boost of energy come from?
 We achieve it through forced recall, testing our brains to remember a word or concept just as we are on the verge of forgetting it.

-Saving the World with Spaced Repetition
+Saving the world with spaced repetition

 The Spaced Repetition System (SRS) is based on the use of flashcards.
 With language learning, for example, you would start by creating flashcards for each small detail of a language (how to pronounce a letter, letter combination sounds, vocabulary words, gender and case of nouns, grammatical structures, etc.)

 Answer correctly and the card gets moved further back in the system, increasing the time before you see it again.
 Answer incorrectly and the card will appear again sooner.
-As you successfully recall more and more words, your cards will be moved back in intervals, reappearing, for example, at 10 days, 6 weeks, 4 months etc.
+As you successfully recall more and more words, your cards will be moved back in intervals, reappearing, for example, at 10 days, 6 weeks, 4 months, etc.

-Creating and learning new flashcards, while testing yourself on old ones, allows you to work simultaneously on both your short and long-term memories.
+Creating and learning new flashcards, while testing yourself on old ones, allows you to work simultaneously on both your short- and long-term memories.